vtex/shoreline/rfcs/brand/accordion.md

 }
 ```

-The drawback of this solution is the dificulty to control the open
+The drawback of this solution is the difficulty to control the state of open
-sections in the `singleOpen` mode is active.
+sections in the `singleOpen` mod.

 # Adoption strategy [optional]

-- It causes no breaking change, since it is a new component.
+- It causes no breaking change since it is a new component.

 # Education [optional]

-- Document the components with its user cases, besides usage examples with all component's features.
+- Document the components with its user cases, besides usage examples with all
+component's features.

 # Unresolved questions [optional]

-- How can we handle default open sections?
-- How
+- WIP